Mark Dever: Biography

 Dever is married with two adult children.

 Capitol Hill Baptist Church

-Capitol Hill Baptist Church is a Baptist church located on Capitol Hill in Washington, D.C., a few blocks from the United States Capitol.
+Capitol Hill Baptist Church is a Baptist church located on Capitol Hill in Washington, D.C., six blocks from the United States Capitol.
 Dever has been the senior pastor of the church since 1994.
 Capitol Hill Baptist is affiliated with the Southern Baptist Convention.

 Dever's ecclesiology and the nine marks

 Dever is a Baptist and a Calvinist, but his church polity is notable for its emphasis on an elder led, congregationally ruled church.
 In addition, he believes that Baptist churches should be led by a plurality of elders as opposed to a single elder.

 Dever's main emphasis, as evidenced by 9Marks, is in the realm of ecclesiology.
 He aims to help Bible-believing churches become healthy by recovering a Biblical view of the church.
 The 9 marks he provides are his positive prescription for church health.
 He does not intend the book as a comprehensive ecclesiology or even a comprehensive diagnosis of all the problems that may be found in contemporary churches.
 The nine marks are:

 Dever has written about the adjective "biblical": I try to use 'biblical' as an adjective.
 And I do so not to say less than 'Reformed' to my Arminian friend, but to say more.
 I do so to get in what they perceive to be their territory.
 If I say that our position is 'Reformed,' Arminian or Wesleyan friends can simply dismiss me, thinking that I'm on the other side in an ancient battle, and am about to do no more than rehearse old disagreements.
 But if I call freshly on that which claims the allegiance of all evangelical parties—the Bible—and I work from there, I require their attention.